LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 such a situation, we'll intentionally create a merge conflict and then resolve it.

 **Pilot**: Let's change something about the style file.
-Our HTML is looking pretty plain, so let's pick a nice font and add some margins.
+Our Console is looking pretty plain, so let's change the color and maybe share a joke or something to liven this up.

 First, switch back to the ``master`` branch.